Be Somebody Program

 As one student put it …

-“This class really about cowboys at all; it’s about being a better person inside yourself.”
+“This class really is not about cowboys at all; it’s about being a better person inside yourself.”

 Programs for High School Students